10 trendy home projects you can do now

 “We designed a line that created a cohesive system of products designed to all look and work together so that ... it looks like a finished room in a home," he says.

-The average cost of a GarageTek system is between $10,000 and $15,000, depending upon the size and complexity of the project, says Shuman.
+The average cost of a GarageTek system is between $10,000 and $15,000, depending upon the size and complexity of the project, Shuman says.

 9. Open kitchen shelving